hannah-potgieter/infinity-and-p-Laplace-solvers/README.md

 ## Notes

-* The codes assume familiarity with deal.II and nonlinear FEM workflows.
+* The codes assume familiarity with deal.II and Newton iterations for approximating solution of nonlinear PDEs.
 * Each examples folder documents its own specific setup and parameters in a local README.